hferrada/rmq/readme.txt

 [2].
 K. Sadakane and G. Navarro.
 Fully-functional succinct trees.
 In Proceedings of the Twenty-First Annual ACM-SIAM Symposium on Discrete Algorithms, SODA '10.

 [3].
 H. Ferrada and G. Navarro.
 Improved Range Minimum Queries.
-To appear in Proc.
-26th Data Compression Conference (DCC), 2016.
+In Proceedings of Data Compression Conference, DCC'16.